 Taking all this into consideration, I find myself respectfully of opinion that the best plan would be to train only a sufficient number of village Accountants to do the initial work in each taluka in a reasonable time, and then divide the villages into batches in each of which one of these thoroughly trained men would do all future Survey work, being remunerated out of the fees, which I feel sure would in general be willingly paid.
-To keep every village Accountant up to a proper pitch of efficiency in Survey seems quite impracticable; is required.
+To keep every but a few men in each taluka can be kept thoroughly up to the mark and that seems all that is required.